Lupus590-MC/Players-Need-Not-Apply/gameplay notes.md

+# gameplay notes

-# spawn equipment
+## spawn equipment

 * chest
 * being nice, helps with crafting
 * crafting table
 * pickaxe
 * chunkloader peripheral
 * item digitiser?
   * kinda needed to be able to send stuff from the nether/end
   * nether and end turtles just have chunk loader and item digitiser
 * fuel
   * or could place them at a tree

-# respawning
+## respawning

 * players might run out of fuel and want to try again or otherwise brick their turtle
 * place chest of turtle's items?
 * void the turtle and its inventory?

-# other
+## other

-* might want a websocket for chat
+* might want a websocket for chat (`pnna-chat` websocket)
-* and another for anouncing when the server will restart etc.
+* and another for anouncing when the server will restart etc. (`pnna-serverInfo` websocket)
+  * command blocks (and thus command computers) can't stop the server
 * maybe another for requesting chunk loading?